Thief (2014 video game): Development

 Thief was initially announced in 2009 under the working title Thief 4 (stylized as Thi4f), after rumours of its development.
 Developed at Eidos-Montréal, the game was handled by a team other than the one that made Deus Ex: Human Revolution.
 The development team was initially kept small, and the game remained in concept phase for a long time.
-During this, numerous experimental design changes were proposed, such as having a third-person perspective, having a new protagonist, or environmental clambering similar to the Assassin's Creed series of games.
+During this, experimental design changes were proposed, such as having a third-person perspective, having a new protagonist, or environmental clambering similar to the Assassin's Creed series of games.
 The general manager of the studio, Stephane D'Astous, was quoted as stating Thief 4 was currently in early development: "We're in the early development stages for Thief 4, but this is an incredibly ambitious project and a very exciting one.
 It's too early for us to offer any specific game details.
 Right now, we are focused on recruiting the very best talent to join the core team at the studio and help us make what we believe will be one of the most exciting games on the market."
 After some gossip that several major members of Eidos Montréal left their jobs, D'Astous countered these claims by saying, "We will be able to be a little more communicative later on, hopefully before the year's end.
 Right now, Thief is our priority and we're putting everything behind it to make sure it's as successful as our first game".
 In January 2013, NeoGAF found LinkedIn files that indicated network programmers were working on the project.
 Eidos-Montréal was expanded in 2010 with a separate team for multiplayer development, and when MP producer Joe Khoury was asked if they would also work on their next project, Thief 4, he did not deny or confirm.
-Steam users that pre-ordered the game received Team Fortress 2 items for the sniper class (cosmetics based on what Garrett wears and a modified version of the huntsman weapon styled after the bow used in-game) and/or Dota 2 items based on the game.